flatiron-school/reviewing-python-with-bento-boxes/README.md

       ", ".join(bento_ingredients[:-1]) + ", and " + bento_ingredients[-1])
 ```

+    I'd like my bento box to contain: rice, salmon, seaweed, onigiri, and turnip pickle

 **New thing!** F-strings allow you to easily format strings to add variables or elements from an iterable (like a list).
 You can also use `.format()` in a similar way.